WHAS Crusade for Children History

 Queen: Donna M. Elroy

-General Electric’s Appliance Park employees contribute $ 45,000 to the Crusade.
+General Electric’s Appliance Park employees contributed $45,000 to the Crusade.
 It was the first time an outside group collected more than the Louisville Archdiocese.

 1972